Why was Michael Oher put in a conservatorship by his 'Blind Side' family? Experts call case 'troubling' and 'disturbing.'

 The Tuohy family claims they were advised not to do an "adult adoption."

-Former NFL star Michael Oher, whose "adoption" story inspired the massive 2009 hit The Blind Side, filed a bombshell lawsuit this week claiming he was never actually adopted by the Tuohys, an affluent white family, and instead was placed in a conservatorship.
+Former NFL star Michael Oher, whose "adoption" story inspired Michael Lewis's book and the subsequent 2009 hit The Blind Side, filed a bombshell lawsuit this week claiming he was never actually adopted by the Tuohys, an affluent white family, and instead was placed in a conservatorship.
 Oher alleged the Tuohy family, including their two biological children, made millions from the award-winning film while he has not profited.

 "I am disheartened by the revelation shared in the lawsuit today.
 This is a difficult situation for my family and me," a spokesperson for Oher tells Yahoo Entertainment in a statement.
 "I want to ask everyone to please respect our privacy at this time.
 For now, I will let the lawsuit speak for itself and will offer no further comment."